The U.S. Government Engagement in Global Health: A Primer

 Major Statutes Guiding U.S. Global Health Efforts

-In addition to the general foreign assistance statutes listed above, the legislation that created PEPFAR in 2003 and its re-authorization in 2008 are also key statutes for U.S. global health policy.
+In addition to the general foreign assistance statutes listed above, the legislation that created PEPFAR in 2003 and its re-authorizations in 2008, 2013, and 2018 are also key statutes for U.S. global health policy.

 Other Acts of Congress have also been significant for global health.
 A timeline of the statutes, authorities, and policies governing U.S. global health policy can be found in Appendix B.